-- the amount recognised as of the acquisition date; - a description of the arrangement and the basis for determining the amount of the payment; and - (c) an estimate of the range of outcomes (undiscounted) or, if a range cannot be estimated, that fact and the reasons why a range cannot be estimated.
+- (a) the amount recognised as of the acquisition date; - (b) a description of the arrangement and the basis for determining the amount of the payment; and - (c) an estimate of the range of outcomes (undiscounted) or, if a range cannot be estimated, that fact and the reasons why a range cannot be estimated.
 If the maximum amount of the payment is unlimited, disclose that fact.

+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2024
-Contingent consideration arrangements and indemnification assets (Continued)

-Illustrative disclosure of contingent consideration arrangements:

-As part of the purchase agreement, the Company agreed to pay the former owners of [acquiree] a consideration of $\S[\bullet]$ if the entity achieves a cumulative net profit of $\S[\bullet]$ for a period of $[\bullet]$ months after the acquisition date.

-The fair value of the contingent consideration as at the acquisition date was $\S[\bullet]$ and this was based on an estimated cumulative net profit of [acquiree] ranging from $\S[\bullet]$ to $\S[\bullet]$ for the relevant period, discounted at 5% per annum.

-As at 31 December 20x3, the fair value of the contingent consideration is estimated to have increased by $\S[\bullet]$ to $\S[\bullet]$, as the estimated net profit for the relevant period has been revised to be in the region of $\S[\bullet]$ to $\S[\bullet]$.
-The increase in the fair value of the contingent consideration has been recognised in the "Administrative expense" in the profit or loss of the Group for the financial year ended 31 December 20x3.

-Measurement of non-controlling interest at the date of acquisition

-In this illustration, the Group has elected to measure the non-controlling interest arising from the acquisition of XXX (China) Co., Ltd at the non-controlling interest's proportionate share of entity's identifiable net assets.
+Commentary Contingent consideration arrangements and indemnification assets (Continued) Illustrative disclosure of contingent consideration arrangements: As part of the purchase agreement, the Company agreed to pay the former owners of [acquiree] a consideration of $[\bullet]$ if the entity achieves a cumulative net profit of $[\bullet]$ for a period of $[\bullet]$ months after the acquisition date.
+The fair value of the contingent consideration as at the acquisition date was \$[•] and this was based on an estimated cumulative net profit of [acquiree] ranging from \$[•] to \$[•] for the relevant period, discounted at 5% per annum.
+As at 31 December 20x4, the fair value of the contingent consideration is estimated to have increased by $[\bullet]$ to $[\bullet]$, as the estimated net profit for the relevant period has been revised to be in the region of $[\bullet]$ to $[\bullet]$.
+The increase in the fair value of the contingent consideration has been recognised in the "Administrative expense" in the profit or loss of the Group for the financial year ended 31 December 20x4.
+SFRS(I) 3:19, B64(o)(ii) Measurement of non-controlling interest at the date of acquisition In this illustration, the Group has elected to measure the non-controlling interest arising from the acquisition of XXX (China) Co., Ltd at the non-controlling interest's proportionate share of entity's identifiable net assets.
 If the entity chooses to measure non-controlling interest arising in a business combination at fair value, SFRS(I) 3:B64(o)(ii) requires the entity to disclose, for each of such business combination, the valuation technique and significant inputs used for determining that value.

-See below for illustrative disclosure:

-The fair value of the non-controlling interest in [acquiree] of $[\bullet]$ was estimated by applying the income approach that is corroborated by market approach.
-The fair value was determined based on the following:

-- (a) discount rates ranging from [•%] to [•%] per annum: - (b) an assumed terminal value, calculated based on the long term sustainable growth rate for the industry ranging from $[\bullet\%]$ to $[\bullet\%]$, which has been used to determine income for the future years; and - (c) assumed adjustments because of the lack of control and marketability that market participants would consider when estimating the fair value of the non-controlling interest.
+See below for illustrative disclosure: The fair value of the non-controlling interest in [acquiree] of \$[•] was estimated by applying the income approach that is corroborated by market approach.
+The fair value was determined based on the following: (a) discount rates ranging from [•%] to [•%] per annum; (b) an assumed terminal value, calculated based on the long term sustainable growth rate for the industry ranging from [•%] to [•%], which has been used to determine income for the future years; and (c) assumed adjustments because of the lack of control and marketability that market participants would consider when estimating the fair value of the non-controlling interest.
+Step acquisitions SFRS(I) 3:42, B64(p) When business combination was achieved in stages, the acquirer shall remeasure its previously held equity interest in the acquiree at its acquisition-date fair value and recognise the resulting gain or loss, if any, in profit or loss or other comprehensive income, as appropriate.
+SFRS(I) 3 requires the following disclosure: (a) the acquisition-date fair value of equity interest in the acquiree held by the acquirer immediately before the acquisition date; and (b) the amount of any gain or loss recognised as a result of remeasuring to fair value of previously held equity interest and the line item in the statement of comprehensive income in which that gain or loss is recognised.

-Step acquisitions

-When business combination was achieved in stages, the acquirer shall remeasure its previously held equity interest in the acquiree at its acquisition-date fair value and recognise the resulting gain or loss, if any, in profit or loss or other comprehensive income, as appropriate.
-SFRS(I) 3 requires the following disclosure:

-- (a) the acquisition-date fair value of equity interest in the acquiree held by the acquirer immediately before the acquisition date; and - (b) the amount of any gain or loss recognised as a result of remeasuring to fair value of previously held equity interest and the line item in the statement of comprehensive income in which that gain or loss is recognised.

-SFRS(I) 3:19, B64(o)(ii)

-SFRS(I) 3:42, B64(p)